Written by: Kristen McNary

 What should you do about it?

 You know what to do.
-Fill up those humidifiers, limit inflammatory foods, use your antioxidants, and reapply your moisturizer and spf as needed throughout the day to combat dryness – which also contributes to inflammation, aka inflammaging.
+Fill up those humidifiers, limit inflammatory foods, sugar, and alcohol, use your antioxidants, and reapply your moisturizer and spf as needed throughout the day to combat dryness – which also contributes to inflammation, aka inflammaging.

 Remember, aging is a biological process that is either slowed or accelerated based off of daily lifestyle choices.
 I can show you how to minimize skin aging, but the future is up to you!
 Now go live your best anti-inflammatory life.